 Note: In case you have not developed a bot, the result of any of the aforementioned actions will lead to a standard conversation between your brand and the customer.

-Now, let us take a look at how you can set up a Facebook Messenger bot for your business.
+How to set up a Facebook Messenger bot for your business?

 Before you start, make sure you have the following things ready: